 The cummerbunds, otherwise known as ‘Shamla’, are kind of a strap for the waist and it was common among the Asians.

 ‘Rumal’ otherwise ‘qasaba’ are worn by women and normally takes the form of a square.

 Jamawar is a particular kind of shawl or a stole produced in Kashmir.
 Earlier, Jamawars were handmade but now with all advancements, they come in printed forms and are machine-made.
 The handmade Jamawars are very expensive when compared to the machine-made ones.
 ‘Angarkha’, ‘Choga’, and ‘Atamsukh’ are some of the other shawls that were used by men.

 ‘Kani’ is an extraordinary embroidery method which is accepted even today for its meticulousness and exquisiteness.
 The designs are programmed using today’s supercomputers but the rest stand handmade.

 So the concept of shawls and stoles dates back to the past.
 They have taken various forms right from the beginning and are still shaping to meet the trend.
-A cashmere pashmina is generally machine-made now but are meticulously done as in the former times unless you buy a handmade silk infused cashmere pashmina or a handmade 100% pure cashmere pashmina from Pashminas and Wraps.
+A cashmere shawl is generally machine-made now but are meticulously done as in the former times unless you buy a cashmere pashmina or a handmade 100% pure cashmere pashmina from Pashminas and Wraps.